ClickMeeting/DevZone/README.md

 <a href="http://opensource.org/"><img src="http://opensource.org/trademarks/opensource/OSI-Approved-License-100x137.png" alt="OpenSource"/></a>

-Copyright 2013 Implix Sp. z o.o.
+Copyright 2015 GetResponse Sp. z o.o.

 Licensed under the Artistic License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at